-Provision policy
+• Provision policy

 A conservative provision policy is positively valued.
 The creation of excess reserves can be regarded as a positive factor in relation to creditworthiness due to the fact that in a period of asset quality deterioration, the bank would have a certain degree of credit strength.
-It can be positively evaluated if a bank does not decrease the actual reserves by using collateral from I and II quality category4 when it is available.
+It can be positively evaluated if a bank does not decrease the actual reserves by using collateral when it is available.